HaldiH/Slurmer/README.md

 ### From sources

+Requirements:

+- Go >= 1.18
+- GNU Make
+- Slurm commands on the host that will run Slurmer and be connected to the cluster

 First, you have to compile the code to get both `slurmer` and `executor` executables.
 A Makefile is available to do so:

 ```bash